cscart/docs/en/user_guide/addons/vendor_rating/index.rst

 Assign the Rating Manually
 ++++++++++++++++++++++++++

 Let's say you want to bring the products of some vendor higher in the list, or increase the rating of vendors who use premium vendor plans.
-The add-on allows you to set some variables manually: You can do this:
+The add-on allows you to set some variables manually.

+You can do this:

 * in the settings of any :doc:`vendor </user_guide/users/vendors/index>`;